 The findings of the Phase I quantitative study are organized in two arrangements.
-In the first arrangement, results are organized by effect including teaching area, gender, level, curriculum responsibilities, and enrollment.
-The tables and narratives within this structure are used to provide readers the opportunity to compare perceptions across the broad themes of the study: (a) personal beliefs about assessment, (b) perceptions about the STARS system, (c) perceptions of statewide NeSA tests, (d) experiences with the transition from STARS to NeSA, and (e) the prevalence of a balanced assessment system.
+In the first arrangement, results are organized by effect, including administrative role, gender, level, curriculum responsibilities, and enrollment.
+The tables and narratives within this structure are used to provide readers the opportunity to quickly compare perceptions across the broad themes of the study: (a) personal beliefs about assessment, (b) perceptions about the STARS system, (c) perceptions of statewide NeSA tests, (d) experiences with the transition from STARS to NeSA, and (e) the prevalence of a balanced assessment system.

-The second arrangement reports results organized around the five research questions that addressed: (a) the value of assessments and their impact on student learning, (b) personal engagement with STARS compared to the NeSA system, (c) the district's utilization of STARS compared to NeSA, (d) the transition from STARS to NeSA, and (e) the prevalence of a balanced assessment system.
+The second arrangement results are organized around the five research questions that addressed: (a) the value of assessments and their impact on student learning, (b) personal engagement with STARS compared to the NeSA system, (c) the district's utilization of STARS compared to NeSA, (d) transition from STARS to NeSA and (e) the prevalence of a balanced assessment system.

-Each of the five effects was analyzed for significance and significance is noted within each of the tables (p < .05).
+Each of the five effects was analyzed for significance and the significance was noted within each of the tables (p < .05).